AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 To achieve the best results, consider the following guidelines:

-* Be specific: Include exact terms to narrow down the response.
-Following is an example of a specific prompt: "Last month's sales in California"
+* **Be specific:** Include exact terms to narrow down the response.
+The following is an example of a specific prompt: "Last month's sales in California"

-* Use clear metrics, dimensions, and segments: Adding specific metrics (such as "Revenue"), dimensions (such as "website name"), segments (such as "iPhone users"), and date ranges (such as "last three months") helps Data Insights Agent focus on the right data.
+* **Use clear metrics, dimensions, and segments:** Adding specific metrics (such as "Revenue"), dimensions (such as "website name"), segments (such as "iPhone users"), and date ranges (such as "last three months") helps Data Insights Agent focus on the right data.

-* Ask direct questions: Phrasing questions directly makes it easier for Data Insights Agent to provide clear, relevant insights.
-Following is an example of asking a direct question in a prompt: "What is the average revenue by product category this year?"
+* **Ask direct questions:** Phrasing questions directly makes it easier for Data Insights Agent to provide clear, relevant insights.
+The following is an example of asking a direct question in a prompt: "What is the average revenue by product category this year?"

 Review the following table of example terms and phrases that you can use in prompts with Data Insights Agent, along with the types of responses you can expect.